garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Symmetry Principle.md

-- symmetrical figures tend to be seen as complete figures that form around the middle
+- symmetrical figures tend to be seen as complete figures that form around the middle![[Pasted image 20240327000243.png]]